-However, with all those exceptions, there are women who have to struggle a lot with producing enough milk for their babies, or there may be some babies who just don’t want to latch regardless, no matter how hard mom is going to try.
+Women have to struggle a lot for producing enough milk for their babies, or there are some babies who just don’t want to latch regardless.

 Although breastfeeding in public gets uncomfortable for some moms, similarly, people get pretty judgmental when they see moms breastfeeding in public.
-Even if you feed formula or breastmilk in a bottle, you will be bombarded with questions and judged on baby’s nutrition.
-This will certainly increase mom guilt and stress that could have a negative impact on this hormonal stage of motherhood.
+Even if you feed formula or breastmilk in a bottle, you will be bombarded with questions and judged for the baby’s nutrition.

-No matter what method you choose if your baby is well fed, active, healthy and happy, that is all that matters.
+No matter what way you choose to nurture your baby, as long as baby is well fed, active, healthy and happy, that is all that matters.